Tech Made Simple

 If you've deep-cleaned your computer and modified your browser tab habit, but your computer is still slow (and you own a PC), you might want to consider a minor upgrade in the form of additional RAM.

-Some programs take a lot of your computer's RAM to run – for example, programs that work with huge files such as photo or video editing software.
+Some programs require a lot of your computer's RAM to run – for example, programs that work with huge files, such as photo or video editing software.
 “A lot of people try to run Photoshop or some graphics-heavy program on an entry- or mid-level computer that can't handle it,” Silverman says.

 Fix it

-If you’re watching videos and playing music, 2GB of RAM should do; and 4GB-8GB if you do graphics-heavy work on your computer.
+If you watch videos and play music on your computer, 8GB of RAM should do, and 32GB or more if you do graphics-heavy work or are a browser tab junkie.
 Fortunately, upgrading the RAM on your PC is inexpensive and a task most people can handle themselves.
-To learn what RAM upgrade options are available for your computer, try Kingston's memory options tool.
+To learn what RAM upgrade options are available for your computer, use Kingston's memory options tool.

-The reason restarting seems to solve so many tech issues is that programs can get hung for a myriad of reasons.
+Restarting seems to solve so many tech issues because programs can get hung for a myriad of reasons.
 “A lot of stuff gets gummed up in the background.
 For example, if you turn off Outlook, background processes are still running,” Silverman says.
-“You could 'end task', but a lot of folks are not that savvy about which one to end.”
+"You could 'end task,' but a lot of folks are not that savvy about which one to end.”

 Instead of manually digging into Task Manager (Windows) or Activity Monitor (Mac) to divine the root(s) of the sluggishness, restarting flushes out the system, a panacea for those rogue, resource-hogging programs and a clean slate free of files and fragments.